Skip to main content

 NOTE: If you have combined tax rates (or more than one tax is being applied to your invoices) click here to create bundled taxes in QuickBooks so Gazelle can properly map your taxes in a way QuickBooks requires.

-For QuickBooks Canada users:
+For QuickBooks Canada & UK users:

 FROM THE MOBILE APP